 Answering these questions will eliminate specific sets of people who would have no reason to purchase your product or service.
 Odds are, you will come up with at least two characteristics.
 Possible examples include dog owners who like to dress them up or musicians who live in New York City.

 Before settling on your idea of your target market, it’s crucial to support your inferences with data.
 Thankfully, you can obtain this information from several free or relatively inexpensive resources.
 The Pew Research Center, for instance, conducts extensive studies about the habits of the general public.
 You can use Pew to see how often your target market exercises or how much time they spend shopping on their smartphones each day.

 For data on more specific demographics, look into the US Census Bureau’s American FactFinder.
 Compared to Pew, American FactFinder offers more data on people who work in particular industries, live in certain cities, and more.
 There’s even a Guided Search feature that explains how to access the data you have in mind.

 The sheer amount of articles out there makes it much easier to draw meaningful conclusions about their subjects.
-Forbes, Inc., and Entrepreneur are full of articles written by entrepreneurs who serve a variety of markets.
+Forbes, Inc., and Entrepreneur are full of articles written by entrepreneurs who serve various markets.
 Some of these entrepreneurs likely cater to the same age group as you or work in the same industry.
 Their content often discusses what they’ve learned about their target market, based on the strategies that have succeeded or failed.

-Business Marketing: Modify Your Product or Service
+Modify Your Product or Service